Rules of the GALWAY SHEEP BREEDERS’ ASSOCIATION LTD.

-2. The business of the Association shall be conducted by a Council – consisting of a Chairman, President, Secretary and 12 ordinary members – to be elected at the Annual General Meeting of the Association.
+2. The business of the Association shall be conducted by a Council – consisting of a President, Chairperson, Secretary, the board of Directors and 3 ordinary members – to be elected at the Annual General Meeting of the Association.
 The Council shall meet at least twice a year.

 3. An Ordinary General Meeting of the Association shall be held each year.
 This Meeting shall have the power to make, amend or rescind rules.